Get a camera. Go out. Shoot.

 Have you heard about our camera loan program?

-Individuals, groups, or organisations looking to capture 360-degree tours of our natural world or in disaster situations for non-commercial purposes are encouraged to submit an application to our camera loan program here.
+Individuals, groups, or organisations looking to capture 360-degree tours of our natural world for non-commercial purposes are encouraged to submit an application to our camera loan program here.

 Read Part 2 now: My Basic Kit for Creating Outdoor Street View Tours